The math diagnostic is available through the Roadmap and is optional for transfer students

 Proficiency Examinations for Case Western Reserve University Course Credit

 Proficiency examinations allow students to receive credit for a Case Western Reserve University course by passing an examination for that course.
 These examinations are optional, and are intended for students of high ability who have taken advanced work in high school (beyond the normal high school level) or who have studied a subject independently, but who may not have had the opportunity to take AP or IB exams, or did not earn transfer credit for a course.
 For students passing proficiency exams, credit will be indicated on the transcript by the symbols PR.
 No letter grade is given and proficiency credit does not count toward the GPA.
-Students who wish to take these exams must register at least 24 hours in advance.
+To learn more about the proficiency exam schedule for the upcoming semester as well as how and when to register, please click here.